productivemindspublishing/color-selector/README.md

 ColorSliderUi colorSliderUi = new ColorSliderUi();
 colorSliderUi.showDialogColorSelector(MyActivity.this, true, true, "Select Text colour");
 ```

-Above, the four parameters are
+Above, the five parameters are
 1. The activity class calling the library.
+2. The title of the popup
-2. If true, the hex code label will be visible in the popup.
+3. If true, the hex code label will be visible in the popup.
-3. If true, user can close the popup by clicking anywhere on the screen.
+4. If true, user can close the popup by clicking anywhere on the screen.
 If false, the popup can only be closed by clicking appropriate buttons.
-4. The title of the popup
+5. If true, show slider for alpha channel, otherwise only show 3 sliders (for rgb channels).

 ### Applying a selected colour - 2 methods available